leonaponce/educationalAIMLResourcesApp/README.md

 # AIMLResourcesApp

--display Resource Roadmap, roughly equivalent to syllabus -display conceptual checkpoints for each resource -allow user to edit, cancel, add to both lists
+-display Resource Roadmap, roughly equivalent to syllabus<br>
+-display conceptual checkpoints for each resource -allow user to edit, cancel, add to both lists
 -3 pages total avaiable to user